faizaans-spektra/mslearn-fabric/Instructions/Labs/MS-05-analyze-spark-V2.md

 Contoso Retail’s data engineering team needs to process and analyze large volumes of sales order data using Apache Spark in Microsoft Fabric.
 To support analytics workloads, the team plans to structure, transform, store, query, and visualize sales data using Spark notebooks and Lakehouse capabilities.

-In this exercise, you will help Contoso create a Lakehouse, load sales order files into Spark dataframes, perform data exploration and transformations, save processed data in Parquet and Delta formats, query data using Spark SQL, and visualize business insights using Spark charts, matplotlib, and seaborn.
+In this exercise, you will help Contoso create a Lakehouse, load sales order files into Spark DataFrames, perform data exploration and transformations, save processed data to Parquet and Delta formats, query data using Spark SQL, and visualize business insights using Spark charts, Matplotlib, and Seaborn.

 ## 📖 Overview